Beauty sleep is a real thing, and doing it on a silk pillowcase is one of the best ways to maintain shiny hair and a healthy complexion.

 Skill level: Intermediate

 - Drying rack

 Silk can either be washed by hand or in the washer.
 If you decide on using the washer, use the gentle cycle and place the silk pillowcase in a mesh laundry bag.
 This will protect it from snags from zippers, hook and loop fasteners, or rough spots in the machine.

-When handwashing, go for a gentle touch with no twisting or wringing.
-Silk fabric is strong when dry but is weaker when the fibers are wet.
+When hand-washing, go for a gentle touch with no twisting or wringing.
+Silk fabric is strong when it's dry, but much weaker when fibers are wet.

 Use a Gentle Detergent

 Some detergents are simply too harsh for silk and will leave it feeling rough and scratchy.
 Choose a gentle detergent, like a wool wash, that can clean well but protect the fibers.